nehajavalagi/nehajavalagi.github.io/posts/_posts/2017-02-27-voice-assistants.markdown

 ---
-title: Voice assistants
+title: Why are all voice assistants female ?
-subtitle: Giving women a voice in the tech industry
+subtitle: "Because women have a voice in the tech industry, and men assist us to do so"
 layout: post
 date: 2017-02-27
 img: voice.png